DylanKentish/ECM3440-python/README.md

 <https://realpython.com/python-metaclasses/>

+### Generators and yield

+## Programming styles and patterns

-#### Pure functions and methods
+### Pure functions and methods

-It is worth noting that the methods of built in Python types such as `str` and `dict` are *pure*, by which it is meant that they have no side effects.
+It is worth noting that the methods of built in Python *types* such as `str` and `dict` are *pure*, by which it is meant that they have no side effects.
 Those new to Python are sometimes caught out by this, especially the string methods such as `upper()`.
 For example:

 ```python